langflow-ai/langflow/docs/docs/Configuration/configuration-backend-only.md

 Learn how to serve the [Basic Prompting flow](/starter-projects-basic-prompting) as an endpoint in backend-only mode.

 Langflow can run in `--backend-only` mode to expose a Langflow app as an API endpoint, without running the frontend UI.
 This is also known as "headless" mode.
-Running Langflow without the frontend is useful for automation, testing, and situations where you just need to serve a flow as a workload, and not create a new flow in the UI.
+Running Langflow without the frontend is useful for automation, testing, and situations where you just need to serve a flow as a workload without creating a new flow in the UI.

 To start Langflow in backend-only mode, pass the `--backend-only` flag at startup.